 Describe and analyse the artwork (max.
 100 words):

-Plaster, as the artist himself confesses, enters into his work and life since 1963.
-The dictatorship of 1967 (Junta) and the suffocating political environment offer a semiological interpretation of the plaster concerning man.
-Lifeless material depicts the human limb, while barbed wire, also a favourite material of his pursuits under Arte Povera and Nouveau réalisme, momentarily seeks to underscore political and social cruelty and inequality.
-The red textile carnation, which had starred in the New Gallery exhibition in 1969, where he displayed emblematic works- his ideological resistance to the Junta- comes as a symbol of struggle and hope.
-The plaster makes a direct reference to the dictator's Papadopoulos famous phrase: "Greece is sick.
-We had put her in plaster.
+Plaster, as the artist himself states, entered into his work and life from 1963 onwards.
+The dictatorship of 1967 (Junta) and the suffocating political environment provide the context for a semiological interpretation of the plaster concerning man.
+Lifeless material depicts the human limb, while barbed wire, also a favourite material for his pursuits under Arte Povera and Nouveau réalisme, seeks to underscore political and social cruelty and inequality.
+The red textile carnation, which had featured in the New Gallery exhibition in 1969, where he displayed works emblematic -of his ideological resistance to the Junta,- appears as a symbol of struggle and hope.
+The plaster makes a direct reference to the dictator Papadopoulos’ famous phrase: "Greece is sick.
+We had to put her in plaster.
 She shall remain in plaster until she recovers".

 Relevance of artwork to SDGs (please specify which SDGs, max.
 100 words):

-The particular social treaty created in Greece after the seizure of power by the colonel group on April 21, 1967, forces him to take a position.
-He uses the remnants of industrial civilization with explicit political targeting; plastered legs, barbed wire, and the red carnation embedded in the plaster become the colour, the historical event, and the idea of resistance.
-A society in which discrimination prevails is the one that hurts him, while a society of freedom, equal opportunity, equality, and justice is the one in which he hopes.
+The particular social contract created in Greece after the seizure of power by the group of colonels on April 21, 1967, forces Caniaris to take a position.
+He uses the detritus of industrial civilization for explicit political targeting: plastered legs, barbed wire, and the red carnation embedded in the plaster become the colour, the historical event, and the idea of resistance.
+A society in which discrimination prevails is one that pains him, while a society of freedom, equal opportunity, equality, and justice is one in which he places hope.
 [SDGs 16,10,4]

 Relevance of artwork to the local context (max.
 50 words):

-His place, Athens, calls him again in response to the political crisis that beset the homeland.
-The Junta has created an oppressive treaty mainly concerning the free movement of ideas and political beliefs, with the physical and spiritual extermination of dissidents.
+Caniaris’ place, Athens, calls him again in response to the political crisis that besets the homeland.
+The Junta has created an oppressive treaty primarily concerned with limiting the free interchange of ideas and political beliefs, and also with the physical and spiritual crushing of dissidents.
 Caniaris decides to respond artistically.

 Specify whether any participants, community members or members of the public were involved in the production of this artwork (max.
 50 words):

-In the May 1969 exhibition, Caniaris creates figures from plaster and barbed wire holding red carnations.
-At the same time, he involves the first visitors to get a red carnation dipped in plaster in this political act.
+In Caniaris’ May 1969 exhibition, he creates figures from plaster and barbed wire holding red carnations.
+At the same time, he involves the first visitors in this political act by arranging for them to receive a red carnation dipped in plaster.
 His social commitment also applies to the specific work completed in Paris.

 Relevance of artwork to artist’s background, if any (e.g. gender, ethnicity, etc., max.
 50 words):

-Despite being forced for political reasons to remain in Paris in August 1969, his own country and the complicated treaty, which favoured ideological and political discrimination and social inequalities, preoccupies his artistic explorations.
-Distancing himself from "militant art," he stands through this work critically against the peculiarities of his homeland.
+Despite being forced for political reasons to remain in Paris in August 1969, the situation in Caniaris’ own country and the complicated treaty, which favoured ideological and political discrimination and social inequality, preoccupies his artistic explorations.
+Distancing himself from "militant art," through this work he adopts a critical stance towards the specific characteristics of his homeland.

 C. Pedagogical qualities